 Country Total Spent Days in country Cost per day Hong Kong £234 3 £78.00 TOTALS: £234.00 3 £78.00 Country Accommodation Food Transport Entertainment Other Total Per Day Hong Kong £30.67 £39.33 £8.00 £0.00 £0.00 £78.00 Country Total Spent Days in country Cost per day Hong Kong $374.40 3 $124.80 TOTALS: $374.40 3 $124.80 Country Accommodation Food Transport Entertainment Other Total Per Day Hong Kong $49.07 $62.93 $12.80 $0.00 $0.00 $124.80

-If you are passing through Hong Kong we highly recommend that you take a break from your long flight and book a hostel or cheap hotel room in Hong Kong.
+If you have a stopover in the city we highly recommend that you take a break from your long flight and book a hostel or cheap hotel room in Hong Kong.
 A short break doesn’t have to be expensive and we’re sure you’ll enjoy spending a few days exploring this unique and dynamic city.

 Big thanks to our friend Amy for helping us plan our stay in Hong Kong.